 Nara is not a big city and it is very easy to get around.
 Most of the key areas like the central area around the two stations, Nara Park, and Naramachi are fairly close together and can be visited on foot.
 Outlying areas that are not so walkable can always be reached by bus or by train.
 However, sometimes you might be in a hurry or just feeling tired, and if you have two or more passengers to share the bill, a taxi makes perfect sense.
-The base fare for a small taxi in Nara is 660 yen for the first 1.5 kilometers and then an additional 90 yen every 307 meters after that.
+Ordinary taxi fares in Nara generally start at 750 yen for the first 1.3 kilometers and then an additional 100 yen every 246 meters after that, though fares can vary slightly according to the vehicle class and company.

 Taxis on the east side of JR Nara Station